4d/4d-for-ios/docs/DeployAppStore-RegisterAppleDeveloperProgramOrganization.md

 </div>

 ## STEP 1.
 Apple ID

-* If you don’t have an Apple ID go to [Step 2](#step-2-create-your-apple-id).
-* If you already have an Apple ID, go to [Step 3](#step-3-d-u-n-s-number).

 <div markdown="1" class = "tips">

 **NOTE**

-* To enroll in the Apple Developer Program as an organization, your Apple ID must be associated with an email address using your organization’s domain name.
+To enroll in the Apple Developer Program as an organization, your Apple ID must be associated with an email address using your organization’s domain name.

 </div>

+* If you don’t have an Apple ID go to [Step 2](#step-2-create-your-apple-id).
+* If you already have an Apple ID, go to [Step 3](#step-3-d-u-n-s-number).

 ## STEP 2.
 Create your Apple ID